SolalVall/autoVPN/README.md

 ## autoVPN

-Custom ansible role for automated vpn on a remote host (with OpenVPN) only for CentOS 7
+Custom ansible role for automated vpn (with OpenVPN) only for CentOS 7 (for the moment)

+DOCUMENTATION WILL COME SOON

+Actual Version: * OpenVPN 2.4.6
+								* EasyRSA 3.0.3